ninthlink/tplink/README.md

 + Fixed a bug where if the time for a calculated transfer was > 60 seconds, sometimes it might show more than the `time_decimals` number of decimals rounding.
 Actually in this case, just round number of minute(s) and seconds to integers.
 + Fixed display bug to add another 10px spacing between Pause / X / Play video buttons
++ Instead of loading font from fonts.googleapis.com, just load local version
++ Fix spacing on the 11ad Mbps number
 + Cleaned up version numbers in js & css files to match

 ### v1.0.1